Ovidiu Petre

-Ovidiu Petre (born 22 March 1982) is a former Romanian footballer who played as a defensive midfielder.
+Ovidiu Petre (born 22 March 1982) is a Romanian former professional footballer who played as a defensive midfielder.
+He made 24 appearances for the Romania national team, scoring twice.
 Considered a veritable talent in his early playing years, he had his career hindered by numerous knee injuries.

 Club career

 FC National (2000–03)

-Petre began his professional career at FC National Bucharest during the 1999–00 season, making his first team debut in a 3–2 defeat to Rapid București on 22 April 2000.
-The first two seasons spent at FC National did not brought him many professional successes, making only ten appearances.
+Petre began his professional career at FC National Bucharest during the 1999–2000 season, making his first team debut in a 3–2 defeat to Rapid București on 22 April 2000.
+The first two seasons spent at FC National did not bring him many professional successes, making only ten appearances.
 In the 2001–02 season FC National were so close to winning the championship.
 Petre improved his performances and became an essential player for his team.
-In the European Cups, Petre played 6 matches for FC National in the UEFA Cup.
+In the European Cups, Petre played six matches for FC National in the UEFA Cup.

 Galatasaray (2003–05)

 In 2003, he was transferred to Galatasaray.
-The Turkish team paid 1 million € for the midfielder.
+The Turkish team paid €1 million for the midfielder.
 He made his Süper Lig debut on 13 September 2003 in a 1–0 loss against Konyaspor.
-He played 4 matches with Galatasaray in the season 2003–04 in UEFA Champions League.
+He played four matches with Galatasaray in the season 2003–04 in UEFA Champions League.
 After almost two seasons at Galatasaray, Petre did not confirm his skills and he was transferred at the middle of the 2004–05 season to FCU Politehnica Timişoara.

 Poli Timișoara (2005–06)

-After one season spent at FC Timişoara, the coach that properly launched Ovidiu Petre's career, Cosmin Olăroiu, left Poli and signed a contract with Steaua București.
-Petre proved he's not mature yet and he made public his intentions to cancel his contract with Poli in order to play for the new team of his favourite coach.
+After one season spent at Timişoara, the coach that properly launched Ovidiu Petre's career, Cosmin Olăroiu, left Poli and signed a contract with Steaua București.
+Petre made public his intentions to cancel his contract with Poli in order to play for the new team of his favourite coach.
 After many negotiations Petre got his transfer to Steaua in the beginning of the 2006–07 season.

 Steaua București (2006–10)

-In August 2006, however, he signed a 5-year contract with Steaua București for a fee of €1,000,000, joining his former manager Cosmin Olăroiu once again.
+In August 2006, however, Petre signed a five-year contract with Steaua București for a fee of €1 million, joining his former manager Cosmin Olăroiu once again.
 He made his debut for Steaua on 9 September 2006 in the victory against FC Argeş with 1–0.
 Petre scored his first goal for Steaua against his former team, Poli Timișoara, in a 3–1 win.
 In the 2007–08 season, he scored two consecutive goals, one with Pandurii Targu-Jiu in a 1–0 win and the other one in the derby with CFR Cluj, which Steaua won with 3–1.
-After that game the championship title was still a hope for Steaua, getting behind with 9 points of the leader, CFR Cluj.
-His first goal in the UEFA Champions League was against FC Sevilla, even though he scored Steaua lost the match with 1–2.
-In August 2008, Italian club AC Torino showed interest to the defensive midfielder.
-Steaua owner, Gigi Becali, has lowered the possible transfer fee down to €7,8 million.
-On 21 October 2008, he scored his second Champions League goal against Olympique Lyonnais.
+After that game the championship title was still a hope for Steaua, getting behind with nine points of the leader, CFR Cluj.
+His first goal in the UEFA Champions League was against Sevilla, even though he scored Steaua lost the match with 2–1.
+In August 2008, Italian club Torino showed interest to the defensive midfielder.
+Steaua owner, Gigi Becali, lowered the possible transfer fee down to €7.8 million.
+On 21 October 2008, he scored his second Champions League goal against Lyon.